rarredondojr/Random-Quote-Machine/Readme.md

 # Quote Machine

-An app that servers random quotes to the user when a button is clicked.
+An app that serves random quotes to the user when a button is clicked.

 ## Getting Started